sahal-mulki/trying-to-learn-latex/README.md

 # trying-to-learn-latex
-My attempts at learning LaTeX
+My attempts at learning LaTeX, documented in .tex and PDF.